chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 `fn()` allows us to create a callback that appears in the **Actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.

-As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `ActionsData` variable and pass them into our story definition each time.
-Another nice thing about bundling the `ActionsData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.
+As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `TaskData` variable and pass them into our story definition each time.
+Another nice thing about bundling the `TaskData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

-When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
-Typically modeled from what the actual data looks like.
-Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 ## Config